 3:30 pm to 6:30 pm, Tuesdays and Thursdays (Once a week commitment)

 The teen program runs Tuesday and Thursday evenings throughout the school year.
-Volunteers and youth arrive around 3:30, programs run until 5:30, and the evening ends with a group dinner.
-The most important role of volunteers in this programs is to spend time with the youth, forming strong mentoring relationships.
+Volunteers and youth arrive around 3:30 and the program ends at 6:30.
+The afternoon consists of an activity and ends with the group cooking and sharing a meal together.
+The most important role of volunteers in this program is to spend time with the youth, forming strong mentoring relationships.

 YouthNet’s lunch program, which feeds 24 elementary school students at Joseph Howe School every day, relies heavily on lunch providers to donate meals for the youth.
 Volunteers sign up to provide a meal once a month and deliver it to YouthNet by